 - It offers a wide range of customized loans and other financial products.

-- It also offers better customer services.
+- It also offers better customer service.

 - It brings cheaper loans at relatively lower rates.

-Differences in Home Loan Interest Rate
+Differences in Home Loan Interest Rates

-The banks function very strictly and directly under the prescribed regulations of the RBI, whilst NBFCs were created under the Companies’ Act, 1956.
+The banks function very strictly and directly under the prescribed regulations of the RBI, whilst NBFCs were created under the Companies Act, 1956.
 This fundamental difference has a direct inference in terms of the interest offering for loans that banks and NBFCs approval.
 This permits the banks to generally apply floating interest on your home loan, the rates for which are directly connected to MCLR.
 The rates, in this case, enhance or diminish based on the policy changes of RBI that are determined by economic factors.
 So, one must check out all the factors that may impact the home loan interest rate before time.

 Conversely, NBFCs fix the interest rates on home loans as per PLR, which is not connected to the RBI.
 Here one can bargain with the lender to get a high amount approved at an insignificant rate of interest as the lender has the power to decide the interest with considerable versatility.
 This, however, depends on a good credit score and also after the eligibility criteria have been satisfied.

-Differences in flexibility of terms
+Differences in the flexibility of terms

 The Non-Banking Financial Companies sometimes have an upper hand over the banks in terms of the ease they offer on the loan terms.
 Unlike banks, the paperwork involves while taking a loan from NBFC is less.
 The application submission procedure is also quite flexible.
 Apart from the application flexibility, one can gain the approval of up to Rs. ten crores for a tenor of twenty-five years within seventy-two hours of your application with well-known NBFCs.